-I am offering two* editorial services for aspiring (and perspiring) novelists.
+I am offering three editorial services for aspiring (and perspiring) novelists.
 I don’t have a complex fee schedule and you won’t find any sprawling spreadsheets illustrating all the different ways you can give me your money.
 My editorial services are for writers who have worked hard on their novels, have written a first draft and a second and a third and a fourth and have cleaned up grammar and typos and formatting and are ready for an editor’s assistance to take it to the next level.

 The first service is something I call the Editorial Review.
 (I know, it’s not very original.
-If you want, you can call it the Green Pen of Helpfulness.
+If you want, you can call it The Green Pen of Helpfulness.
 This will make sense in a moment.
 Probably.)
-This is the sort of thing I do for publishing houses that are interested in a project and yet aren’t convinced it’s right for them or that it’s “ready for prime time.”
 I’ll read your manuscript cover to cover, then offer my evaluation of your novel in a 6 to 10 page document, noting areas in need of improvement and your strengths.
 I’ll point out editorial issues that might be keeping you from landing an agent or catching an editor’s eye.
 I’ll tell you what I think about your plot, the believability of your characters, and the quality of your writing.
 An Editorial Review often is just enough information to point you toward revisions that can dramatically increase the chance for publishing success.

 The second service, The Red Pen of Life and Death (told you), is a more in-depth analysis of your novel.
 This service is designed for those of you who are getting good feedback on your novel (it’s your fifth draft, right?) but still no offer of representation.
-It’s also a great service for those of you who are already contracted for a novel and have completed it, but it’s just not working for you (or the publisher).
-Worried about the sophomore slump?
-Let’s talk.
 What you’ll be getting with The Red Pen of Life and Death is exactly what I give authors when a publishing house assigns me as their editor.
 This is where the typeface hits the page (yeah, lame, but better than “rubber meets the road”).
 I’ll read your manuscript cover to cover and provide specific editorial suggestions throughout (using the Comment and Track Changes features in Microsoft Word, when possible).
 I’ll also include editing examples for many of these suggestions.
 And, I’ll even spend up to an hour on the phone with you to talk in general about the book as well as answer any lingering questions you might have about my notes.
 Sometimes it’s the little things that make the difference between an interesting, well-written novel and a compelling, must-publish-this-now novel.
 I’m reasonably skilled at uncovering those little things.

 A few notes: